twistingmercury/go-basic-tmpl/server/HOWTO.md

 The `Bootstrap` function initializes the application's telemetry components, including logging, tracing, and metrics.
 It performs the following steps:

 1. Initializes the configuration using `conf.Initialize()`.
-2. Shows the version information if the `ViperShowVersionKey` flag is set.
+2. Shows the version information if the `--version` flag is set.
-3. Shows the help information if the `ViperShowHelpKey` flag is set.
+3. Shows the help information if the `--help` flag is set.
-4. Initializes the `zerolog` logger with the specified log level and attaches it to `os.Stdout`.
+4. Initializes `twistingmercury/telemetry/logging` with the specified log level and attaches it to `os.Stdout`.
 5. Initializes the OpenTelemetry tracer with the specified trace sampler and exporter.
-6. Initializes the OpenTelemetry meter with the specified exporter.
+6. Initializes Prometheus metrics.

 ### Start